350 bar GDi: Your best solution to rising regulations.

 How we made it work.

-In developing the new 350 bar GDi system, Delphi Technologies engineers encountered – and resolved – several crucial challenges.
+In developing the new 350 bar gasoline direct injection system, Delphi Technologies engineers encountered – and resolved – several crucial challenges.

 The first was particulates.
 They had to engineer a system that would reduce fuel droplet size, plus increase spray timing and speed to remove the conditions that allow particulates to form.